Substance Use

 • Difficulty breathing

-Nyquil contains 10% alcohol.
+NyQuil contains 10% alcohol.
 In normal doses, that isn’t enough to harm you.
-However, if you mix Nyquil with alcohol, especially in high doses, you are putting yourself at an increased risk of alcohol poisoning and liver problems.
+However, if you mix NyQuil with alcohol, especially in high doses, you are putting yourself at increased risk of alcohol poisoning, liver problems, and potentially overdosing.

 • When acetaminophen is mixed with alcohol, you are at a higher risk of liver damage, stomach ulcers, and gastrointestinal bleeding